- 1 What Is Brandy?

 Distilled in pot stills

-Traditionally, brandy is distilled using large pot stills, which is the same kind of still used to produce Scotch whisky.
+Traditionally, brandy is distilled using large pot stills, which is the same kind of still used to produce the best Scotch whiskies.
 Some modern brandies still use this distillation technique, however, most use a more industrial process that can make use of continuous or semi-continuous stills.
 This makes it easier for brandy producers to produce a high-quality product reliably.

 Difference Between Brandy And Whiskey